Are your slurry pumps in good condition?

 If you ask for a warranty claim and these devices are not connected then your warranty is void.

-When should you check your pump temperature?
+When should you check your slurry pump temperature?

 Our horizontal and cantilever pumps need to have the temperature of the bearings checked weekly while the pump is in operation.
 Using a temperature gun check the bearing housing temp in the closest proximity to the bearing.

-What temperature should it be?
+What temperature should the slurry pump be?

 While most pump bearings run in the 140 to 170 F range I suggest never allowing temperatures to exceed 200 degrees F maximum.
 Bearing temperatures can be a sign of too much lubrication or beginning stages of bearing failure.